 Setting aside all the historical palaces, churches, and so on that our kids didn’t particularly care to see, there and some great things to do in Dubrovnik with kids.
 Our family’s favorite was walking the entire circuit of the old city walls.
 Starting as soon as they opened, we were the only ones up there, and the views looking down on the red rooftops contrasting starkly with the navy blue sea in the background was breathtaking.

-Riding the Dubrovnik Cable Car is another great option with kids (book your tickets online here, or take advantage of this deal if you do the walls and cable car), while Banje Beach is the perfect respite just out of town.
+Riding the Dubrovnik Cable Car is another great option with kids, while Banje Beach is the perfect respite just out of town.
 But if there’s one things you don’t miss on your family trip to Dubrovnik, it’s taking a quick hop in the ferry to Lokrum Island, or as we called it, “Bunny Island.”
 Once home to a king, the island now features hundreds of rabbits, peacocks, a botanical garden, a mini “dead sea” for swimming, and the real Iron Throne from GoT!

 Croatian Islands with Kids